To assist in meeting the European Union's (EU) ambitious sustainability goals, the

 Graphene Flagship has been investing in further research of sustainable graphene-perovskite photovoltaics, which could lead to more efficient renewable sources of energy.
 As one of the Graphene Flagship's Spearhead Projects, the

 Solar Farm initiative will focus on the industrialisation and real-life deployment of solar energy harvesting technologies.
 This will ensure that the successful research efforts of graphene-enabled solar cells are implemented in the energy sector, bolstering EU efforts to reduce dependence on fossil fuels.

-Led by Graphene Flagship partner institute the Instituto Italiano di Tecnologia (IIT), the project has already achieved great successes in relation to solar module development.
+Led by Graphene Flagship partner University of Rome Tor Vergata, the project has already achieved great successes in relation to solar module development.
 Producing large area graphene perovskite solar modules, researchers have achieved power conversion efficiencies of 13.4 per cent and 15.3 per cent — this figure is based on active areas of 108cm² and 82cm² respectively, a colossal size for such a high level of efficiency.
 However, the project aims to surpass this figure in future.

 The creation of a solar farm using graphene perovskite solar modules will bolster the efforts of the Graphene Flagship to demonstrate the potential of this technology in industry.
 The 1kWp solar farm, which is currently being developed in Crete, is in collaboration with the

 Graphene Flagship Communications

-03 December 2019 13:33
+09 December 2019 14:25